marzwick/DemoSite/site/src/inclusive.md

 ### A framework to gauge belonging

-`TODO what is the citation for TIMSI?`

-The Tripartite Integration Model of Social Influence (TIMSI) provides a framework for understanding the psychological mechanisms linking educational experiences and persistence outcomes.
+The Tripartite Integration Model of Social Influence (TIMSI) provides a framework for understanding the psychological mechanisms linking educational experiences and persistence outcomes [estrada_toward_2011](@cite).
 The TIMSI describes three orientations that predict persistence in STEM.

 - **Scientific self-efficacy** indicates that a student feels capable of performing the actions needed to be successful in a STEM course, major, or career.
 - **Scientific identity** indicates that a student perceives science as part of their identity and feel they belong to a scientific community.